spgarbet/tangram/README.md

 # A Grammar of Tables 'tangram'

 ## Release Notes
+Jun 4 2018  v0.4 Numerous bug fixes.
+The package was used for DSMB report submissions to the FDA, and several examples of IRR and other wonderful things have been produced.
+The full shakedown is complete, and fixes and updates are becoming smaller and smaller as the package stabilizes.
+LaTeX is a workable render format.
+It has rtf output that works acceptibly.
+Work continues towards formatted output in Word, with traceability.

 Jun 27 2017 v0.3 A major refactor, cells in the table object are no longer 'special' and are just straight S3 objects.
 Two adapter layers of code are deleted, interface is stablizing.
 Used `tangram` as an S3 object and replaced various table generating calls to a single overloaded function.